 IV.
 9 credits in arts, science, or other areas

-A concentration in psychology allows students to explore this specific interest in the field, and makes possible a variety of career opportunities.
+A concentration in Sociology allows students to explore this specific interest in the field, and makes possible a variety of career opportunities.

 This degree can also qualify graduates for positions that demand greater responsibility than those achievable with a high school diploma.